theblixguy/aepsdk-target-ios/Documentation/AEPTarget.md

 This API sets the Target user identifier.

-The provided tnt Id is persisted in the SDK and attached to subsequent Target requests.
+The provided tnt ID is persisted in the SDK and attached to subsequent Target requests.
 It is used to derive the edge host value in the SDK, which is also persisted and used in future Target requests.

-If the provided tnt Id is nil or empty, or if the privacy status is opted out, the SDK will remove the tnt Id and edge host values from the persistence.
+If the provided tnt ID is nil or empty, or if the privacy status is opted out, the SDK will remove the tnt ID and edge host values from the persistence.

     This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall, upon privacy status update to opted out, or when the resetExperience API is used.